pritamqu/pritamqu.github.io/index.md

 *I am interested in advancing safe multimodal intelligence and in designing algorithms that require little to no human supervision.*

-I completed my PhD at [Queen’s University, Canada](https://queensu.ca/), where I was also affiliated with the [Vector Institute](https://vectorinstitute.ai/).
+I completed my PhD in 2025 at [Queen’s University, Canada](https://queensu.ca/), where I was also affiliated with the [Vector Institute](https://vectorinstitute.ai/).
 During my PhD, I interned at [Google](https://research.google/) and [Borealis AI](https://www.borealisai.com/).
 I joined [Queen's University](https://queensu.ca/) in 2018 and completed my master's degree in 2020, and subsequently began my PhD.
 Prior to that, I worked for about three years as a Software Engineer at [Infosys](https://www.infosys.com/) and [Tech Mahindra](https://www.techmahindra.com/).
 I completed my bachelor's degree in 2015 from [West Bengal University of Technology, India](/).
 Outside of research, I am passionate about photography and film-making.

 <p><mark class="red">